Our story begins at the end.

 Cheer practice: Dens devise their own cheer, with the help of their Safari guide (a Venturer or older Boy Scout volunteer).

-Activity stations: The fun continues with archery, BB guns, boating, nature exploration, fishing, crafts and an obstacle course.
+Activity stations: The fun continues with archery, boating, nature exploration, fishing, crafts and an obstacle course.
 Safari guides lead the Tigers and their adult partners to the stations, and Tigers get their Safari passport stamped at each stop.

 Campfire: A classic Boy Scout-style campfire, with silly skits, songs, and a dose of meaningful insight to encourage the Tigers and their adult partners to continue in Scouting.